Thursday, May 9, 2024

 'cause we won't, although we'll want to.

 Early in 1989, a teenager told Billy, "You were lucky: You grew up in the Fifties.
 Nothing happened in the Fifties."
-Billy flipped out, and reminded the kind of the Korean War, McCarthyism, the Suez Crisis, the Hungarian Freedom Fighters.
+Billy flipped out, and reminded the kid of the Korean War, McCarthyism, the Suez Crisis, and the Hungarian Freedom Fighters.
 Pairing that with his impending 40th, he wrote "We Didn't Start the Fire."

 Lots of people, including some big Billy fans, hate that song.
 I love it, and think there's only 2 things wrong with it: Having to rush through the last 20 years, 1969 to 1989 -- my entire life to that point -- and that atrocious, out-of-temporal-synchronization video.
 (Why was a never-aging Billy in their kitchen from 1949 to 1989, anyway?
 Was he a friend of the family?)